dschmenk/LORES/README.md

 ## Dealing with CGA Snow

 It is quite possible that all rendering tasks won't complete during inactive video, leading to snow if care isn't taken.
-The low level routines in the library come in two version, one that goes as fast as it can, the other checking for active video to avoid snow when writing to video memory.
-To completely avoid snow would make the low level routines unusably slow, so the code makes a "best effort" attempt to avoid snow.
-This is an area of continuing development.
+The library will use routines that go as fast as possible during the view update, forgoing snow checks.
+Code will have to be written to complete rendering during inactive video generation.
+Code that renders to the video memory can be compiled to use versions of the routines that check for snow, or not, depending on a `#define CGA_SNOW`.

 ## The API

 This library takes a tiered approach to provide low level access to the CGA up to a fully managed tile map and sprite environment.
-There isn't a requirement to use all the features of the API, but some API calls are necessary provide baseline functionality.
+There isn't a requirement to use all the features of the API, but some API calls are necessary to provide baseline functionality.

 ### Basic LoRes Routines